Email Tutorial | Free Email Tutorials

 Hotmail POP3 Settings

-Incoming server name pop.live.com
+Incoming server namepop3.live.com

-Incoming server port 995
+Incoming server port995

-Outgoing server name smtp.live.com
+Outgoing server namesmtp.live.com

-Outgoing server port 25 or 587
+Outgoing server port25 or 587

-Requires outgoing authentication Yes
+Requires outgoing authenticationYes

 Hotmail incoming server settings

-The incoming mail server address for the new Hotmail is pop.live.com (Hotmail has transitioned from hotmail.com or msn.com to live.com, since Windows Live is now the service under which Microsoft provides online services and freeware for Windows users).
+The incoming mail server address for the new Hotmail is pop3.live.com (Hotmail has transitioned from hotmail.com or msn.com to live.com, since Windows Live is now the service under which Microsoft provides online services and freeware for Windows users).

 The incoming POP3 mail server port is 995 - and not the traditional port number 110; since port settings are often auto-populated by the email program, make sure that you change to the proper port number if needed.
 (This is because Hotmail uses an encrypted (or "secure") connection to their mail server, and the port is often automatically set, assuming a non-secure connection, before you get a chance to specify incoming and outgoing port settings.)

-The user name and password you need to enter to access Hotmail using POP3 are simply your full Hotmail email address and your Hotmail password.
+User credentials - The user name and password you need to enter to access Hotmail using POP3 are simply your full Hotmail email address and your Hotmail password.

 Hotmail outgoing server settings